Amphetamine/dextroamphetamine (By mouth)

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- Do not use this medicine if you have used an MAOI within the past 14 days.
+- Do not use this medicine if you are using or you have used an MAOI within the past 14 days.

 - Some foods and medicines can affect how this medicine works.
 Tell your doctor if you are using any of the following: